ElviraMingazova/rand-IS/doc/Workflow.md

 - Refactored the file with `futurize getRegionW2_weighted.py` to make it compatible with python3
 - Tested the file - works

-To do for tomorrow:
-- make getRegionW2_weighted produce the IS in the right format, also revise the code check that it produces right weighted results
-- commit stuff to github
-- write a HowTo for the RM0 basic random IS generator

 9.03
-14:20 -
+14:30 - 19:00 (4,5 h)

 - Edited the getRegionW2_weighted.py script, made it more beautiful according to PEP8, added main() function, integration sites are now being saved in a pandas DataFrame which is also saved in the outputfile.
 Now the script needs an additional command line argument -o with the location of the output IS table.

+- Made commits to GitHub, had a problem that my commit was not recognized as mine due to the wrong default email stored on my working laptop which was <elvira@akariel.tp2.gnwkservices.com>, took some time to make that commit appear in my history on git.

+To do:
+- write a HowTo for the RM0 basic random IS generator
+- start working on RM1